tidepool-org/data-science-handbook/tutorials/gitkraken-getting-started.md

    This will likely already be the first screen you see when you login to GitKraken for the first time.

-2. Select Clone
+2. Select Clone.
-3. Select where to clone from (i.e. GitHub)
+3. Select where to clone from (i.e. GitHub).
 4. Select where to clone the repository to on your local machine and search for the repository name.
 5. Select "Clone the repo!"